openhab/org.openhab.binding.zwave/doc/fakro/vmzsolarplus_0_0.md

 ### Parameter 17: Insolation level

 Current on autoshade solar panel
-Current from autoshade solar panel for loading battery: 0 - 255 mA Values in the range 0 to 255 may be set.
+<p&gtCurrent from autoshade solar panel for loading battery: 0 - 255 mA</p&gt
+Values in the range 0 to 255 may be set.

 The manufacturer defined default value is ```0```.